Staten Island's Labor Club

 One of the oldest political clubs on Staten Island, DORC was re-founded by the late Skippy Pryor an employee of Governor Hugh Carey in the 1980s.
 Skippy was President of the club until shortly before he passed away.

-His vision, to continue a Democratic poltiical club where the issues of working people on Staten Island are at the forefront of the discussion have continued under immediate President emeritus, Gary Lane (a former president of Local 3, Electricians) and our current President, Laura LoBianco Sword.
+His vision, to continue a Democratic poltiical club where the issues of working people on Staten Island are at the forefront of the discussion have continued under President emeritus, Gary Lane (a former president of Local 3, Electricians) and immediate former President, Laura LoBianco Sword.

 We are proud to only endorse candidates that recognize the value of organized labor and will work to support and protect labor unions in our communities.